Ragnall16/advprog-modul6/README.md

 ---
 ## Commit 4 Reflection Notes
 The modified `handle_connection` function introduces a delay for requests to `/sleep` using `thread::sleep(Duration::from_secs(10))`.
 When I opened `127.0.0.1:7878/sleep` in one browser tab and `127.0.0.1:7878` in another, I noticed that both requests were delayed.
 I tried only `127.0.0.1:7878` to make sure my device isn't lagging, and it displayed the html really quick.
 This happens because the server is handling requests sequentially in a single thread.
 While processing the `/sleep` request, the server is blocked and unable to respond to other incoming requests until the sleep duration is over.
 This demonstrates a limitation of a single-threaded server: if one request takes too long, it slows down all other requests.
 In a real-world scenario with multiple users, this could severely impact performance.
 A possible solution is to use multithreading to handle requests concurrently, ensuring that one slow request doesn’t delay others.
 (Which I will do in the next milestone/commit )

+---
+## Commit 5 Reflection Notes
+The `ThreadPool` implementation allows the server to handle multiple requests concurrently instead of processing them sequentially.
+It works by creating a fixed number of worker threads that wait for tasks in a queue.
+When a new request comes in, it is assigned to an available worker instead of blocking the main thread.
+This prevents slow requests from delaying others and improves performance under heavy load.
+Each worker thread continuously picks up tasks, executes them, and then waits for the next task.
+This design reduces the overhead of constantly creating and destroying threads while keeping the server responsive.